-Polar Bear management planning in Newfoundland and Labrador is a joint effort between the Department of Fisheries and Land Resources (Wildlife Division), Nunatsiavut Government, the Torngat Wildlife and Plants Co-Management Board, the Torngat Wildlife, Plants and Fisheries Secretariat and Parks Canada Agency.
+Polar Bear management planning in Newfoundland and Labrador is a joint effort between the Department of Fisheries and Land Resources (Wildlife Division), Nunatsiavut Government, the Torngat Wildlife and Plants Co-Management Board, and Parks Canada Agency.

 Within the Torngat Mountains National Park and Akami-uapishku / KakKasuak / Mealy Mountains National Park Reserve, management of Polar Bears is coordinated through Cooperative Management Boards (CMBs) as part of Impact and Benefits Agreements respecting each park signed between Nunatsiavut Government and Parks Canada.
 CMBs are advisory boards to the federal Minister responsible for national parks and have representatives appointed by the Nunatsiavut Government and Parks Canada Agency.
 The CMBs may provide advice to the Torngat Wildlife and Plants Co-Management Board as appropriate and these boards cooperate with respect to the management of Polar Bears and Polar Bear habitat.
 Parks Canada, based on advice from the CMBs, also participates in provincial management planning and works with Inuit governments and organizations from Nunatsiavut, Nunavik, and Nunavut as well as provincial governments to support and participate in research and monitoring related to the Davis Strait Polar Bear subpopulation.